 Same thing with impeachment.

-That what do you think Obama's doing the right thing by unilaterally getting rid of only our nuclear weapons?
+Do you think Obama's doing the right thing by unilaterally getting rid of only our nuclear weapons?

-I mean, that's like saying if we get rid of ours, we'll show the Soviets and the rest of the world that we don't mean them any harm, and they'll get rid of theirs.
+I mean, that's like saying, if we get rid of ours, we'll show the Soviets and the rest of the world that we don't mean them any harm and they'll get rid of theirs.

 Doesn't work that way, does it?